ZedUnknown/ChatGPT-Utils/README.md

 ## 🚀 Features

 ✅ **Token Counter**
 Easily view how many tokens your selected text will consume.
-Ideal for free & paid users to keep track of token limits in real-time.
+Ideal for free & paid users to keep an eye on token counts.

 - Works directly on the page
 - Powered by OpenAI-compatible tokenizers (`o200k` and `cl100k` support)